anarchivist/nyac-2014-presentation/presentation.md

 <http://matienzo.org/presentations>

 <div role="note" class="note">
-Thank you for your time.
+DPLA continues to work to help unlock and provide greater access to these resources for the benefit of all.
-I look forward to speaking with you further, and I would greatly appreciate any questions or feedback about the work we're doing at DPLA.
+Thank you for your time!
 </div>